10p-freddo/fruitstrap/README.md

 ### OS X 10.11 El Capitan

-If you are *not* using a node version manager like [nvm](https://github.com/creationix/nvm) or [n](https://github.com/tj/n), you may have to do either of these two things below when under El Capitan:
+If you are *not* using a node version manager like [nvm](https://github.com/creationix/nvm) or [n](https://github.com/tj/n), you may have to do either of these three things below when under El Capitan:

 1. Add the `--unsafe-perm=true` flag  when installing ios-deploy
 2. Add the `--allow-root` flag  when installing ios-deploy